legendum/rediservice/README.md

 textExample.run();
 ```

-Yes, it's that simple. when `run` is called with no argument, all the services are run.
+Yes, it's that simple.
+When `run` is called with no argument, all the services are run.
 When run is called with a String or RegExp argument, then only services that match the argument are run.
 The second form is useful for testing (see below).

 ### 4. Test the two microservices